 The final category related to decisions around which episodes were considered in-scope for the purpose of developing the risk adjustment model and calculating the funding adjustments.
 These episodes were trimmed if they were:

-- Episodes not from activity based funding (ABF) public hospitals (that is, private or blockfunded hospitals). - Episodes with error or ungroupable DRGs.
+- Episodes not from activity based funding (ABF) public hospitals (that is, private or blockfunded hospitals). - Episodes with error or ungroupable Diagnosis related groups (DRGs).